Thailand • Trains • Ticket Booking Window

 The bottom line: Book the moment your window opens to get the best class, but stay flexible, part of the charm of Thai train travel is the journey itself, no matter which carriage you’re in.

-Because 1st Class and popular sleeper berths sell out in minutes, timing is everything.
+Because 1st Class and popular sleeper berths sell out within hours, timing is everything.
 If you aren't ready to book the exact second the window opens, let us do the watching for you.
 On YesMyTrips, you can:

 • Subscribe to Email Alerts for your specific date.